Gotham Book Mart: Gotham Book Mart Collection

 In late 2008, the University of Pennsylvania received over 200,000 items from the Gotham Book Mart's inventory as an anonymous gift.
 Penn will catalog the Gotham Book Mart Collection and make it available for teaching and research.
-Penn will also digitize materials from the Collection, and create public events such as lectures and exhibits based on its contents.
+Penn will also digitize materials from the Collection and create public events such as lectures and exhibits based on its contents.

-In the spring of 2019, Penn Libraries displayed a collection of the Gotham Book Mart collection at the Kislak Center for Rare Books, Collections and Manuscripts.
+In the spring of 2019, Penn Libraries displayed a selection from the Gotham Book Mart Collection at the Kislak Center for Rare Books, Collections and Manuscripts.
 The exhibit, called "Wise Men Fish Here", contained 300 items and was hosted at the Van Pelt Library.